|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A spicy peanut sauce takes these chicken wings to the next level.
 The peanut sauce includes some chili paste, sesame oil, and soy sauce for an Asian-inspired chicken wing appetizer that will please even the most discerning palates.
 Serve the blissful sauce on the side for dipping and garnish the wings and sauce with chopped roasted peanuts.

-Sambal is an Asian chili paste made with chili peppers, garlic, and other flavorful ingredients.
+Sambal is an Asian chili paste made with chile peppers, garlic, and other flavorful ingredients.
 If you want less spicy wings, taste as you go and adjust the amount of sambal to suit your taste.